Lecrapouille/TimedPetriNetEditor/README.md

 where `n - 0` and `n - 2` are delays implied by tokens from incoming places and `max(5 +`, `max(3 + ` and `max(1 +` are implied by duration from incoming arcs.

-In both case, these kinds of formula are not easy to manipulate and the max-plus algebra is here to simplify them.
-This algebra introduces the operator ⨁ instead of the usual multiplication in classic algebra, and the operator ⨂ (usually simply noted as `.`) instead of the usual max function in the classic algebra.
-The min-plus algebra also exists (the operator ⨂ is the min function) and for more information about max-plus algebra, see my [MaxPlus](https://github.com/Lecrapouille/MaxPlus.jl) Julia package which contains tutorials explaining more deeply this algebra.
+In both case, these kinds of formula are not easy to manipulate and the (max,+) algebra is here to simplify them.
+This algebra introduces the operator ⨁ instead of the usual multiplication in classic algebra, and the operator ⨂ (usually simply noted as `.`) instead of the usual `max()` function in the classic algebra.
+The (min,+) algebra also exists (the operator ⨂ is the `min()` function) and for more information about (max,+) algebra, see my [MaxPlus](https://github.com/Lecrapouille/MaxPlus.jl) Julia package which contains tutorials explaining more deeply this algebra.

-The min-plus algebra is, in this case, less convenient since dater form is more friendly than the counter form since delays are shorter.
-Indeed, in a real-time system the number of resources (tokens) are reduced compared to duration needed to perform tasks (duration on arcs) which can be very long.
-And, thanks to the canonical form (explained in the next section) delays can simplify be either 0 or 1.
+The (min,+) algebra, for event graphs, is less convenient since dater form is more friendly than the counter form for two reasons:
+- on a real-time system the number of resources (tokens) are reduced compared to duration needed to perform tasks (duration on arcs) which can be arbitrary long (for example 2 resources versus 2 hours delay when your system is scheduled at 1 Hz).
+Remember that in discrete time system each delay costs one variable (memory) to hold the value.
+- thanks to the canonical form (explained in the next section) delays can simplify be either 0 or 1.

 ### Canonical Event Graph